What materials are required to apply to the program?

 Can I make an appointment to meet with someone to talk about the program?

-The Director of Graduate Studies will occasionally meet with prospective students during his office hours to discuss the program.
-For the sake of fairness, he will not discuss specific applications or proposed research projects with prospective students.
+The Director of Graduate Studies will occasionally meet with prospective students during her office hours to discuss the program.
+For the sake of fairness, she will not discuss specific applications or proposed research projects with prospective students.
 Applicants who would like to make an appointment to discuss the program may email Edgardo Núñez (firstname.lastname@example.org) to schedule a meeting.